1964 Ethiopian–Somali Border War: Southern Clashes and Organization of African Unity Brokered Ceasefire Attempts

 To date, the Somali republican force has been winning in all encounters.
 In all engagements, the Habesha army has been crippled and those who survived have taken to their heels.
 The Somali Government has informed the UN Secretary General, the OAU, and African heads of state about the fresh fighting brought by the Habesha army to the territory of the Somali Republic.
 The Somali Government has asked the United Nations and the OAU to send an impartial commission to the scene of the fighting end see for themselves how the Habesha army is annihilating the Somali civilian population, livestock, women and children.

 The Somali army is confident that it will defend the motherland from the enemy and that the enemy will never set foot in it, The Somali people; civilians and not soldier or policemen, have been reported to have started fighting at several eras against the Habesha army and that many towns have been captured from the Habesha army.
 Many Habesha troops have been killed there.
-The Habesha army is carrying a chip on its shoulder."Follow a three day emergency summit, on February 14th The Organization of African Unity called for an immediate ceasefire to Ethiopian‐Somali border war.
-The OUA also requested both Ethiopia and Somalia halt “provocative and insulting” propaganda campaigns against each other.
+The Habesha army is carrying a chip on its shoulder.On 13 February, the United States publicly urged Somalia and Ethiopia to cease fighting.
+The U.S. State Department commented that it was deeply disturbed by the clashes.
+Follow a three-day emergency summit, on February 14 the Organization of African Unity called for an immediate ceasefire to Ethiopian-Somali border war.
+The OAU also requested both Ethiopia and Somalia halt "provocative and insulting" propaganda campaigns against each other.
 Both Ethiopian and Somali delegates immediately pledged that they would abide by the decision.
-In Ethiopia, this manifested as war rallies held in cities and villages throughout country, encouraged by government propagandists, that displayed banners declaring, “We will march to Mogadishu,” and Somalia as radio broadcast condemning Ethiopia imperialism.
+In Ethiopia, this manifested as war rallies held in cities and villages throughout country, encouraged by government propagandists, that displayed banners declaring, "We will march to Mogadishu," and Somalia as radio broadcast condemning Ethiopia imperialism.

-On 15 February 1964, the Somali government accused Ethiopia of attacking frontier posts and shelling villages, despite the cease‐fire which was to begin at noon, and claimed that 117 civilian had been killed in air strikes on 12 different villages.
+On 15 February, the Somali government accused Ethiopia of attacking frontier posts and shelling villages, despite the cease-fire which was to begin at noon, and claimed that 117 civilian had been killed in air strikes on 12 different villages.
 The Ethiopians counter accused the Somalis of raids into Ethiopia backed by artillery just before the noon deadline.
-On Monday February 17, the ceasefire appeared to hold and Premier Abdirashid Ali Shermarke of Somalia reported at a news conference the Ethiopian frontier had been quiet for the day.
+On Monday, 17 February, the ceasefire appeared to hold and Premier Abdirashid Ali Shermarke of Somalia reported at a news conference the Ethiopian frontier had been quiet for the day.
 Soon after, the truce broke and fighting continued.
-Another OUA ceasefire was attempted in early March, but would also collapse after two days.
+Another OAU ceasefire was attempted in early March but also collapsed after two days.

+In late February, presidents Kwame Nkrumah of Ghana and Julius Nyerere of Tanzania both suggested the establishment of a peacekeeping forces to patrol the disputed region.
+Somali president Aden Abdullah Osman publicly agree with the proposal on 22 February.

+Heavy fighting was reported across the border on 6 March 1964.
+Soon after Somalia declared a general mobilization.

 Final Clashes and Truce

-In mid March 1964, Somalia and Ethiopia once again opened negotiations in Khartoum, Sudan, in an effort to resolve their border war at the request of numerous African heads of state.
+In mid-March 1964, Somalia and Ethiopia once again opened negotiations in Khartoum, Sudan, in an effort to resolve their border war at the request of numerous African heads of state.